arresteddevops/ado-hugo/content/guest/atacke.md

 #Aka = []
 #guest_group = ""
 +++
-Adrienne Tacke is a Filipina software engineer, international speaker, and published author of the book Coding for Kids: Python.
-She is also a LinkedIn Learning instructor who specializes in Azure and Cloud Development courses.
+Adrienne Tacke is a Filipina software engineer, international speaker, published author of the book Coding for Kids: Python, and a LinkedIn Learning instructor (phew!).
 Currently, she is a Senior Developer Advocate for MongoDB where she happily educates and empowers developers to become great ones (perhaps using MongoDB in the process 😉).

-She takes great delight in solving complex problems, creating awesome things, and using the right tools for the problem at hand.
-Most of all, she relishes the opportunity to connect with developers from around the world.
+Bonus Fun Facts: her favorite PC/video games are Age of Empires II, RollerCoaster Tycoon 2, and the Borderlands series; her favorite lipstick color is Bite's Aubergine; her favorite movies are *Inception* (really, anything be Christopher Nolan) and *The Matrix*.